hannamw/hannamw.github.io/resume/index.md

 - Michael Hanna and David Marecek.
 2021. <a href='https://aclanthology.org/2021.blackboxnlp-1.20/'><b>Investigating BERT's Knowledge of Hypernymy through Prompting</b></a>.
 In Proceedings of the Fourth BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP.
 Punta Cana, Dominican Republic.
 Association for Computational Linguistics

 ### Experience

+#### Research Resident, Redwood Research
+January 2023
+- Using mechanistic interpretability techniques to understand GPT-2's behavior, as part of the REMIX program

 #### Research Assistant, Charles University, Institute of Formal and Applied Linguistics
 December 2021 – Ongoing, Prague